Getting involved on campus makes the college experience

 The following are some accounts from Jasmine Harmon on ways she has gotten involved on campus:

 Since coming to Walnut Hill College I have noticed how beneficial getting involved in campus functions can be.
-From making new friends with classmates, to networking with industry professionals, there is always a chance to further your understanding of the hospitality industry.
-The Student Life and Learning point system that is in place at Walnut Hill College is a great system that allows students to get away from some stress in their life and learn about topics that they are very interested in.
-There are over 22 different clubs and activities that students can attend throughout the week from Hospitality Engagement club and Wine club, to Disney club and Napkin Folding club…there is always something new to experience.
+From making new friends with classmates to networking with industry professionals, there is always a chance to further your understanding of the hospitality industry.
+The Student Life and Learning point system at the College is a great system that allows students to get away from some stress in their life and learn about topics that they are very interested in.
+There are over 30 different clubs and activities that students can attend throughout the week, from Hospitality Engagement Club and Wine Club to Disney Club and Napkin Folding Club, there is always something new to experience.
 During those clubs, students learn about something new that interests them and they get to share that new knowledge with friends and family.

-In my second term at Walnut Hill College while attending the Student Life point ceremony, I encountered a few upperclassmen who went above and beyond their mandatory 5 point a term requirement by getting around 80 points for one term.
-Those upperclassmen said that they got those points by having a combination of a passion for what they do and sticking to their goal of always wanting to learn more.
-That was an eye-opening moment for me, because I saw how getting involved on campus could push you to keep your mind open to new possibilities, and it showed me that to progress in the hospitality industry sometimes you need a focused mind set on finishing what you started.
+In my second term at Walnut Hill College, while attending the Student Life and Learning Awards Ceremony, I encountered a few upperclassmen who went above and beyond getting their mandatory minimum of five points a term by getting around 80 points for one term.
+Those upperclassmen said that they got those points by having a combination of a passion for what they do and a dedication to their goal of always wanting to learn more.
+That was an eye-opening moment for me because I saw how getting involved on campus could push you to keep your mind open to new possibilities, and it showed me that, to progress in the hospitality industry, sometimes you need a focused mindset on finishing what you started.

-Another way that I have seen students get involved on campus would be helping Community Education classes held at the college for the public.
-Community education classes are a series of classes focusing on different cuisines and food styles for people interested in learning certain aspects of cooking and baking, taught by chefs from Walnut Hill College and sometimes Chefs from local well known restaurants.
-In those classes, you can be asked to be in the BOH assisting the chefs while they teach the class or you can even help serve the food that the students cooked in that class so they can have an enjoyable dining experience.
-People from all over Philadelphia and sometimes other areas come to the classes and it is learning experience for both them and our student helpers.
+Another way that I have seen students get involved on campus would be volunteering during Community Education classes held at the College for the public.
+Community Education classes focus on different cuisines and food styles for people interested in learning certain aspects of cooking and baking, taught by chefs from Walnut Hill College and sometimes chefs from local, well-known restaurants.
+In those classes, volunteers may be asked to assist the chefs while they teach the class or to help serve the food that the students cooked so they can have an enjoyable dining experience.
+People from all over Philadelphia and sometimes other areas come to the classes, and it is learning experience for both them and our student volunteers.

 The following are some accounts from Daniel Singer on ways he has gotten involved on campus:

-Coming from a Student Leader’s standpoint and one of the hosts to some of these events that create reasons for people to come together, is one of the most important aspects to this business that we can have.
-Creating a network within the college between students whom one day will become each other’s either, competitor or greatest asset when building or working in a business is an awesome thing to be a part of.
-From a student’s point of view, having these events that keep you engaged and give you reasons to get through college are some of the greatest push’s that we could have to successfully get through college.
+From a professional standpoint, hosting events that create reasons for people to come together is one of the most important aspects of the hospitality business.
+Creating a network of students who can be each other’s greatest asset when building or working in a business one day is also an awesome thing to be a part of.
+From a student’s standpoint, having events that keep you engaged and give you reasons to get through college is one of the best motivations we could have.